ScottAlt-NSU/TypeRacer-bot-PoC/README.md

 3. When running on auto speed, it will detect the speed that is displayed as the accounts average when logging in, and then apply a 15% increase to avoid detection.
 4. Keep running the script and the speed will slowly start to increase in small increments.

 Finally, I  know that similar bots have been built before.
-This project was undertaken in an effort to show how AI can be used to bypass captcha.
+This project was undertaken in an effort to show how AI and today's LLMs can be used to bypass captchas.